zrml/containers4developers/d1/readme.md

 In general it's extremely easy

 # Exposed Tech
-+ possibly the simplest app in the world with mycode wrapped in a myapp container
++ Possibly the simplest app in the world with mycode wrapped in a myapp container
 + intro to Dockerfile declarative definition and its simple & portable commands

 # Focus